Query expansion techniques for information retrieval: A survey: Query Expansion

 where:\\ $p(t|\theta'_D)$ is the probability of term $t$ in $\theta'_D$ (documents retrieved using expanded query), and \\ $\theta_{C}$ is the collection model.

-Equation \ref{eqn:27} raises the following question: is it possible to build a better query model by obtaining similar terms with their concern probabilities?
-Further, will it smooth the original query model using the equivalent expanded query model (EQM) just as collection model $\theta_{C}$ smooths the document model based on Eq. \ref{eq:C} .
-To answer this, several approaches have been proposed to build an expanded query model that not only consider feedback documents \cite{zhai2001model,lavrenko2001relevance}, but also term relations \cite{bai2005query,cao2007extending,gan2015improving}, domain hierarchies \cite{bai2007using} and can be heuristic \cite{shah2004evaluating}.
-Hence, reference \cite{carpineto2012survey} suggested that instead of considering a particular method, one can come up with a superior expanded query model (calculated using Jelinek-Mercer interpolation \cite{Jelinek1980}) given as:
+Equation \ref{eqn:27} raises the following question: is it possible to build a better query model by obtaining similar terms using their concern-probabilities?
+Further, will it smoothen the original query model using the equivalent expanded query model (EQM) just as collection model $\theta_{C}$ smoothens the document model based on Eq. \ref{eq:C}?
+To answer this, several approaches have been proposed to build an expanded query model that not only considers feedback documents \cite{zhai2001model,lavrenko2001relevance} but also term relations \cite{bai2005query,cao2007extending,gan2015improving} and domain hierarchies \cite{bai2007using}, and can be heuristic \cite{shah2004evaluating}.
+Hence, Carpineto and Romano \cite{carpineto2012survey} suggested that instead of considering a particular method, one can come up with a superior expanded query model (calculated using Jelinek-Mercer interpolation \cite{Jelinek1980}) given as: